leto/hushlist/README.md

     hushlist contact add alice z1234...
     hushlist contact add bob z1456....

-    # see an overview of your local hushlist infoz
+    # see an overview of your local Hushlists
     hushlist status

-    # create a new private hushlist, which exists locally only
+    # create a new private Hushlist, which exists locally only
     # and has no cost associated, since nothing is sent to the blockchain
     hushlist new listname